dxw/playbook/src/staff-handbook/flexible-working.md

 ## Standard working pattern

-The normal working pattern is 5 days per week, Monday to Friday, and 7 hours per day (excluding a break for lunch).
+The standard working pattern is 5 days per week, Monday to Friday, and 7 hours per day (excluding a break for lunch).

 ## Part time working